-- Hutch table: A style of table dating back to the Middle Ages that also doubles as a chair.
+- Hutch table: This discusses a style of table dating back to the Middle Ages that also doubles as a chair.

-- Windsor chair: A style of chair developed in England and perfected in Colonial America.
+- Windsor chair: This covers a style of chair developed in England and perfected in Colonial America.

 American Furniture Designers and Manufacturers

-There are a number of well-known American furniture designers and manufacturers.
+There are several well-known American furniture designers and manufacturers.
 These are just a few:

-- Belter, John Henry: One of the great American makers of Rococo Revival style furniture.
+- John Henry Belter: He is one of the great American makers of Rococo Revival style furniture.

-- Eames, Charles & Ray: Mid-Century Modern style is epitomized in the furniture designed by this forward-thinking couple.
+- Charles and Ray Eames: Mid-Century Modern style is epitomized in the furniture designed by this forward-thinking couple.

-- Evans, Paul: Another Mid-Century designer that has become "collectible" in the past 10 to 20 years.
+- Paul Evans: He is another Mid-Century designer that has become "collectible" in the past 10 to 20 years.

-- Horner, R.J.: A Victorian-era company based in New York that made not only high-end pieces but also moderately priced furniture for the average American home.
+- R.J.
+Homer: This is a Victorian-era company based in New York that made not only high-end pieces but also moderately priced furniture for the average American home.

-- Meeks, J.&J.W.: This furniture business satisfied customer demand for moderately priced furniture for more than 70 years.
+- J.&J.W.
+Meeks: This furniture business satisfied customer demand for moderately priced furniture for more than 70 years.

-- Stickley, Gustav: Pieces crafted in Gustav Stickley's workshop are widely viewed as the best of the best in terms of Mission style furniture.
+- Gustav Stickley: Pieces crafted in Gustav Stickley's workshop are widely viewed as the best of the best in terms of Mission-style furniture.